Thanos-png/DNA-Promoter-Classifier/README.md

 # DNA-Promoter-Classifier

-A deep learning-based classifier for DNA promoter sequence detection using the UCI Promoter Gene Sequences dataset.
-Implemented in PyTorch with one-hot encoding and a simple 1D CNN.
+A PyTorch-based deep learning classifier for DNA promoter sequence detection using the UCI Promoter Gene Sequences dataset.
+Implemented using a 1D Convolutional Neural Network (CNN).

 ## Project Overview